notcraig/middleman-html5up-halcyonic/README.md

 Something that seems to be unique (or at the very least, *uncommon*) to my themes/modification of themes is that the dates are English Ordinal (e.g., "June 1st, 2017"), accomplished with the "facets" gem and a simple config helper.

+I still suck at coding, so the links at the bottom of the page is done with a horribly hackish read of separate yaml data files instead of one very nested yaml file.
+However, I suppose this could be a better way if you don't want 4 columns of links (or want more than 4...).

 ## Posts